June 15 – 16, 2021

 - How to Go Forward From Here - Perspectives From Population Health Studies

-The goals of the workshop are as follows:
+The goals of the workshop were as follows:

 - To demonstrate recent advances in applying geospatial technologies to understand the health impacts of a variety of environmental factors